itaditya/circlebars/README.md

 * maxValue : the max time for timer to display or the value till which circlebar progresses | default = 60 | integer
 * counter : the time in which timer increase by 1s | default = 1000 | integer (1000 == 1sec)
 * triggerPercentage : should the circles styling alters according to progress level | default = false | boolean
+* type : type of circlebar can be timer, progress or manual | default = "timer"

 UI :